Lucille rieke

 ABOUT LUCILLE

 Hi!
 I'm Lucille, a 22-year-old artist based in Washington, D.C., originally from San Francisco, CA (still home in my heart!).
-I moved across the country to study at American University, where I’m currently a rising senior pursuing a dual degree in Theatre Performance and Public Relations.
+I moved across the country to study at American University, where I’m currently in my final semester pursuing a dual degree in Theatre Performance and Public Relations.

 Theatre has always been my first love, but AU’s liberal arts education opened up an exciting new path in PR: one that complements and deepens my artistry.
 I was drawn to PR for its power to amplify the arts and tell meaningful stories.
 As a performer, my PR training has expanded my creative lens, allowing me to connect with audiences in new ways and advocate for the transformative power of theatre.
-I explore that intersection as a writer for DC Theater Arts, where I review performances and stay engaged with the vibrant D.C. arts scene.
+I explore that intersection as a writer for DC Theater Arts, where I review performances and stay engaged with the vibrant D.C. arts scene, and at The Keegan Theatre, where I am the Arts Administration Intern.

 I also honor my artistic roots by working as a Teaching Artist, bringing theatre into local elementary schools.
 Guiding young students as they discover their own voices through performance is one of the most fulfilling parts of my work.